Me1rem/Pixar-challenge-dashboard/README.md

 Encourage Strong Word-of-Mouth Marketing: Since Pixar films score highly on CinemaScore ratings (mostly A), the company should capitalize on audience enthusiasm by promoting positive word-of-mouth and extended theatrical runs.

-4. People & Talent Utilizatio
+4. People & Talent Utilization

 Maximize Talent Like Andrew Stanton: As the most versatile Pixar filmmaker, Andrew Stanton’s expertise should be leveraged in future productions.
 He can mentor new talent, oversee key projects, or lead experimental storytelling techniques.